WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

         Swart et al. (2019): CCCma CanESM5 model output prepared for CMIP6 ScenarioMIP.
 Version 20190429.
 Earth System Grid Federation. https://doi.org/10.22033/ESGF/CMIP6.1317.

-    Please include a table with at minimum the sources, institutions and citations, as well as a data availability statement pointing to the table and acknowledging ESGF.
+    Please include a table with at minimum the models ("sources"), institutions, and data citations as above, as well as a data availability statement pointing to the table and acknowledging ESGF.
 If the journal has a citation limit, putting the table in the Supporting Information is acceptable.

     ???
 Question "How to find the DOI and the version?"
         🤖 You can use the python library [CMIPcite][cmipcite].
 Input tracking_id(s), dataset PID(s) or file paths(s) to retrieve the citation (textually or in the bibtex format).